l00k/devphase/workspaces/cli/README.md

 ## Features

-Tool is heavily inspired on Hardhat (EVM devs should be familiar with it).
+Tool is heavily inspired by Hardhat (EVM devs should be familiar with it).
 I tried to provide as much similar features as possible.

 - **Up to date Phala binaries**